wongzigii/Colo/README.md

 wongzigii@outlook.com

 ## Contributing
 Please feel free to help out with this project!
 If you see something that could be made better or want a new feature, open up an issue or send a Pull Request!
-I don't really plan on putting this out on the App Store, but I think it's a great learning resource for those interested in iOS development.

 ## License
 Colo is under Apache License 2.0, see the [LICENCE](./LICENSE) file for more info.